Poster Sessions

 Below are some tips for creating a poster:

 Keep your text under each heading clear and to the point.
 Remember!
 Keep it simple.
 Place your major points in the poster and save the non-essential, but interesting highlights, for follow up discussion or the talk.
-Your final conclusions or summary should leave readers focused on a concise statement of your most important findings.
+Your final conclusions or summary should leave readers focused on a concise statement of your most important findings or ideas.

 Instructions for creating a Poster 90-second introductory talk